realshadowx/Hostinger/README.md

-# Hostinger Coupon Codes 83% Off | March 2025
+# Hostinger Domain Coupon Code - 75% + 20% OFF

 Are you a student looking for an affordable hosting solution for your website?
 Or perhaps you’re looking for some great deals to renew your domain with Hostinger?